Due to the nature of the film, all spoilers are unmarked. You Have Been Warned.

 - Adaptational Jerkass: While not an outright villain, this version of Thomas Wayne is presented as being more callous and elitist rather than his usual portrayal of being an upstanding moral citizen in a decaying city.
 Though in the case of his interaction with Arthur at the movie theater, his behavior is justified seeing as Arthur randomly grabbed his son and tried to strangle Alfred earlier.

-- Age Lift: This version of Thomas is already past middle-age during his son's childhood.
-The fact that he's old enough to have fathered someone in their thirties is a major plot point.
+- Age Lift: This version of Thomas is already past middle-age during his son's childhood (Brett Cullen was sixty-three when the film came out).
+In the comics he's stated to be much younger, as the Big Bad in Batman (Grant Morrison) was able to pass as Thomas Wayne and the man himself became Batman in Flashpoint.
+The fact that he's old enough to have possibly fathered someone in their thirties is a major plot point.

 - Ambiguously Evil: Despite the film's unsympathetic portrayal of him and being made out as a Adaptational Jerkass, Thomas is not really an outright villain, while the hints of him being such a Slimeball Upper-Class Twit are only implied.
 Penny claims that Arthur is his illegitimate son, while he (and Arkham Asylum's records) insists she was delusional; however, whether she was actually mentally unwell or whether this was an attempt by Thomas to use his wealth and influence to bury a tryst with a lower-class woman is never authoritatively stated one way or the other.
 Muddying the waters further, Arthur later picks up a old photo of his mother, with a note complimenting her smile scrawled on the back, signed by "T.W."